Mallott-Lab/Mallott-Lab.github.io/joining.md

 ### Prospective Undergraduate Students

-Please email Liz with your resume, a list of courses you hstenave taken, and a brief (less than one page) description of your interests (what interests you about research in the Mallott Lab?).
+Please email Liz with your resume, a list of courses you have taken, and a brief (less than one page) description of your interests (what interests you about research in the Mallott Lab?).

 ### Prospective Graduate Students

 Current WashU DBBS students interested in a rotation in the Mallott Lab - please email Liz to set up a time to chat about potential projects.

-Prospective graduate students should apply to one of WashU's Division of Biology & Biomedical Sciences graduate programs (more information can be found [here](https://dbbs.wustl.edu/Pages/index.aspx)).
-It is helpful, but not necessary, to reach out to Liz prior to applying to discuss shared research interests (this is particularly true if you are planning to apply to the [EEPB](https://dbbs.wustl.edu/divprograms/eepb/Pages/default.aspx) program).
+Prospective graduate students should apply to one of WashU's Division of Biology & Biomedical Sciences graduate programs (more information can be found [here](https://dbbs.wustl.edu/)).
+It is helpful, but not necessary, to reach out to Liz prior to applying to discuss shared research interests (this is particularly true if you are planning to apply to the [EEB](https://dbbs.wustl.edu/programs/ecology-evolutionary-biology/) program).

 ### Prospective Postdoctoral Scientists